Frequently Asked Questions

 - What is the difference between a translator and an interpreter?The translator and the interpreter are different figures which should not be confused as they deal with two activities which look similar but which are very different.
 However, very often, the same professionals work both as translators and interpreters because, thanks to their academic education and their experience, they have acquired and improved both translation and the interpreting techniques.

-Translators work with written text: they translate, in writing, a text from a source language to a target language.
-Translators have to make accurate terminology searches and they work in strict collaboration with a proof-reader who is in charge of proofreading the text translated by the translator (see ‘How is a text translated?’).
+Translators work with written texts: they translate, in writing, a text from a source language to a target language.
+Translators have to make accurate terminology searches and they work in strict collaboration with a proof reader who is in charge of proofreading the text translated by the translator (see ‘How is a text translated?’).

 On the other hand, interpreters, thanks to different memory strategies and note-taking techniques (see ‘What are the different interpreting techniques?’), orally convey the meaning of speech from one language into another.
 Their performance is instantaneous and ready to be listened to because during the days before the event or the meeting they prepare accurately, studying the topic that will be interpreted, and compiling specific terminology glossaries in different languages.